iterative/dvc.org/content/blog/2022-07-26-iterative-studio-model-registry.md

 Some even implement in-house systems, and maybe you are also planning to do so.
 But these can get expensive to develop and maintain.

-This is a common problem, and deserves a robust, intuitive and scalable solution.

 **We built the Iterative Studio Model Registry to solve these problems.**

 Iterative Studio Model Registry enables ML teams to collaborate on models by